European Australians: Culture

 Children wave Australian flags during an Anzac Day parade in Palmerston, Australia.

 European-Australian culture is integral to the culture of Australia.
 The culture of Australia is essentially a Western culture influenced by the unique geography of the Australian continent, the diverse input of Aboriginal, Torres Strait Islander and other Oceanian people, the British colonisation of Australia that began in 1788, and the various waves of multi-ethnic migration that followed.

 As the English were always the largest element among the settlers, their cultural influence was naturally greater than that of the Irish, Welsh or Scots.

+Australian comedian, actor and satirist Barry Humphries was of English and Irish heritage.

 Evidence of a significant Anglo-Celtic heritage includes the predominance of the English language, the common law, the Westminster system of government, Christianity (Anglicanism) as the once dominant religion, and the popularity of sports such as cricket and rugby; all of which are part of the heritage that has shaped modern Australia.
 Australian culture has diverged significantly since British settlement.

 Several states and territories had their origins as penal colonies, with the first British convicts arriving at Sydney Cove in 1788.
 Stories of outlaws like the bushranger Ned Kelly have endured in Australian music, cinema and literature.
 The Australian gold rushes from the 1850s brought wealth as well as new social tensions to Australia, including the miners' Eureka Stockade rebellion.
 The colonies established elected parliaments and rights for workers and women before most other Western nations.